VIPriors/vipriors.github.io/index.md

 ## Workshop program

-Our program will include keynotes by [dr. Matthias Bethge](#invited-speakers) and others (TBA), oral presentations by challenge winners and selected papers accepted to the workshop, as well as poster presentations for accepted submissions and other recent relevant works.
+Our program will include keynotes by [dr. Matthias Bethge](#invited-speakers), [prof. Charles Leek](#invited-speakers) and others (TBA), oral presentations by challenge winners and selected papers accepted to the workshop, as well as poster presentations for accepted submissions and other recent relevant works.

 *The revised online workshop program will be made available as soon as possible.*